Lakshkrish03/Home-Loan-default-Prediction/README.md

 conditions may change over time.
 Additionally, machine learning models can incorporate a wide range of features and data sources, including unstructured data such as text and images, further enhancing their predictive capabilities.

+### Impact 🌍

-The Impact: Home loan default prediction models have a multifaceted impact, spanning the financial industry, the broader economy, and society.
+Home loan default prediction models have a multifaceted impact, spanning the financial industry, the broader economy, and society.
 They enhance risk management practices for lenders, reduce financial losses due to loan defaults, and optimize loan portfolios.
 By promoting fair and transparent lending practices, they